 Membership Structures

 Associations can be structured in a number of different ways.
-Depending on their members’ needs and the different stakeholders involved, memberships might be structured in one of the followings ways:
+Depending on their members’ needs and the different stakeholders involved, memberships might be structured in one of the following ways:

 - Individual Memberships: This is the most common type of membership structure, where individuals join associations to access benefits and contribute personally.